CHerSun/Mass-Renamer/README.md

 My workflows often produce quite a lot of similarly named files, which I need to rename using a pattern only, not file properties.
 Doing that manually is tedious.

 There are quite a lot of tools for bulk renaming on Windows.
 Problem is:

- - they are too difficult, with miriad of options, which makes them difficult to use and set up, especially so for small simple renamings
+- they are quite complex, with myriad of options, which makes them difficult to use and set up, especially so for simple renaming
 - most of them are GUI oriented - that's not always a desirable thing
 - I wanted something as simple as possible, keeping it repeatable.

 You are free to use it as you wish.
 Any suggestions or pull requests are welcome.